Curriculum and Instruction, M.Ed.

 Non-Florida resident students admitted to UWF Online Campus programs and registered for online courses in pursuit of that degree may be eligible for a tuition waiver that reduces the out-of-state portion of your tuition anywhere from 100% - 75%.
 Please review the Tuition Waiver Availability information to determine if you qualify.
 Tuition waivers must be requested every semester.

-Please visit Admission in the navigation bar for more details on admission requirements and procedures.
+Please visit UWF Admissions for more details on admission requirements and procedures.

 For more specific requirements, visit the Online UWF Catalog.